daniCentG/sistema-de-gestion-de-productos/TABLAS-Y-SENTENCIAS-SQL.md

         UPDATE productos
         SET stock_actual = stock_actual + NEW.cantidad
         WHERE id = NEW.producto_id;

+        -- Actualizar el precio de compra si es diferente IF (SELECT precio FROM productos WHERE id = NEW.producto_id) <> NEW.precio_total / NEW.cantidad THEN
+            UPDATE productos
+            SET precio = NEW.precio_total / NEW.cantidad
+            WHERE id = NEW.producto_id;
+        END IF;
     ELSIF (TG_OP = 'INSERT' AND TG_TABLE_NAME = 'ventas') THEN
         UPDATE productos
         SET stock_actual = stock_actual - NEW.cantidad